Mojette transform: History

 After one year of research, the first communication introducing the Mojette Transform was held in May 1995 in the first edition of CORESA National Congress CCITT Rennes.
 Many others will follow it for 18 years of existence.
 In 2011, the book The Mojette Transform: Theory and Applications at ISTE-Wiley was well received by the scientific community.
 All this support has encouraged the IRCCyN research team to continue the research on this topic.

 Jeanpierre Guédon, professor and inventor of the transform called it: "Mojette Transform".
 The word "Mojette" comes from the name of white beans in Vendee, originally written "Moghette" or "Mojhette".
 In many countries, bean is a basic educational tool representing an exact unit that teaches visually additions and subtractions.
 Therefore, the choice of the name "Mojette" serves to emphasize the fact that the transform uses only exact unit in additions and subtractions.

-There is an old French saying in Vendee: "counting his mojettes", meaning to know how to count his money.
-It is quite amazing that in the English-speaking world, the words "bean counter" refers to a non-zealous official making additions.
-An old English expression says "he knows how many beans make five", which means: "He knows his stuff".

 The original purpose of the Mojette Transform was to create a discrete tool to divide the Fourier plane into angular and radial sectors.
 The first attempt of application was the psychovisual encoding of image, reproducing the human vision channel.
 However, it was never realized.

 Mathematics

 The "raw" transform Mojette definition is this:

 The following figure 1 helps to explain the “raw” transform Mojette.

 We start with the function f represented by 16 pixels from p1 to p16.
 The possible values of the function at the point (k, l) are different according to the applications.
 This can be a binary value of 0 or 1 that it often used to differentiate the object and the background.
 This can be a ternary value as in the Mojette game.
 This can be also a finite set of integers value from 0 to (n-1), or more often we take a set of cardinality equal to a power of 2 or a prime number.
 But it can be integers and real numbers with an infinite number of possibilities, even though this idea has never been used.

 With the index "k" as "kolumn" and “l” as a “line”, we define a Cartesian coordinate system.
 But here we will only need the integer coordinates.
 On Figure 2, we have arbitrarily chosen the left bottom point as the origin (0,0) and the direction of the two axes.
 The coordinates of each pixel are denoted in red on Figure 2.

-For the projections, the coordinate system is derived from the one of the grid.
+For the projections, the coordinate system is derived from that of the grid.
 Indeed, it meets two requirements: